boris-penev/docker-android-build-box/README.md

 A **docker** image build with **Android** build environment.

-## What's Inside
+## What Is Inside

-It include following components:
+It includes the following components:

-* Ubuntu 16.04
+* Ubuntu 17.10
-* Android SDK 16 17 18 19 20 21 22 23 24 25
+* Android SDK 16 17 18 19 20 21 22 23 24 25 26
-* Android build tools 21.1.2 22.0.1 23.0.1 23.0.2 23.0.3 24 24.0.1 24.0.2 24.0.3 25 25.0.1 25.0.2 25.0.3
+* Android build tools 17.0.0 18.1.1 19.1.0 20.0.0 21.1.2 22.0.1 23.0.1 23.0.2 23.0.3 24.0.0 24.0.1 24.0.2 24.0.3 25.0.0 25.0.1 25.0.2 25.0.3 26.0.0 26.0.1 26.0.2
-* Android NDK r13b
+* Android NDK r15c
 * extra-android-m2repository
+* extra-google-m2repository
 * extra-google-google\_play\_services
+* Google API add-ons
+* Android Emulator
+* Constraint Layout
+* TestNG
+* Python 2, Python 3
+* Node.js, npm, React Native
-* extra-google-m2repository
+* Ruby, RubyGems, fastlane

 ## Docker Pull Command

-The docker image is publicly automated build on [Docker Hub](https://hub.docker.com/r/mingc/android-build-box/) based on Dockerfile in this repo, so there is no hidden staff in image.
+The docker image is publicly automated build on [Docker Hub](https://hub.docker.com/r/borispenev/docker-android-build-box/) based on the Dockerfile in this repo, so there is no hidden stuff in it.
 To pull the latest docker image:

-    docker pull mingc/android-build-box:latest
+    docker pull borispenev/docker-android-build-box:latest

 ## Usage

-### Use image to build Android project
+### Use the image to build an Android project

 You can use this docker image to build your Android project with a single docker command:

-    cd <android project directory>  # change working directory to your project root directory. docker run --rm -v `pwd`:/project mingc/android-build-box bash -c 'cd /project; ./gradlew build'
+    cd <android project directory>  # change working directory to your project root directory. docker run --rm -v `pwd`:/project borispenev/docker-android-build-box bash -c 'cd /project; ./gradlew build'

-### Use image for Bitbucket pipeline
+### Use the image for a Bitbucket pipeline

-If you have Android code in Bitbucket and want to use it pipeline to build your Android code, you can simply specific this docker image.
+If you have an Android project in a Bitbucket repository and want to use its pipeline to build it, you can simply specify this docker image.
 Here is an example of `bitbucket-pipelines.yml`

-    image: mingc/android-build-box:latest
+    image: borispenev/docker-android-build-box:latest

     pipelines:
       default: